sndrsmnk/ng-rddmarc/README.md

 # Copyrights
-&copy; 2016, GPLv2, Sander Smeenk <github@freshdot.net>
+&copy; 2016, GPLv2, Sander Smeenk <github@freshdot.net><br/>
-Some parts of this script are literal copies of, or are based on, work by:
+Some parts of this script are literal copies of, or are based on, work by Taughannock Networks, licensed as follows:

-Copyright 2012-2013, Taughannock Networks.
+> Copyright 2012-2013, Taughannock Networks.
 All rights reserved.
+>

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+> Redistribution and use in source and binary forms, with or without
+> modification, are permitted provided that the following conditions
+> are met:
+>

-Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+> Redistributions of source code must retain the above copyright
+> notice, this list of conditions and the following disclaimer.
+>

-Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+> Redistributions in binary form must reproduce the above copyright
+> notice, this list of conditions and the following disclaimer in the

-THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+> documentation and/or other materials provided with the distribution.
+>
+> THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS
+> "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT
+> LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR
+> A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT
+> HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT,
+> INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING,
+> BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS
+> OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED
+> AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT
+> LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY
+> WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
+> POSSIBILITY OF SUCH DAMAGE.